nasa/CompDam_DGD/readme.md

 #### Model 2: Placeholder

 #### Model 3: Fiber kinking theory (FKT)
 A model based on Budiansky's fiber kinking theory from [Budiansky 1983](https://doi.org/10.1016/0045-7949(83)90141-4), [Budiansky and Fleck 1993](https://doi.org/10.1016/0022-5096(93)90068-Q), and [Budiansky et al. 1998](https://doi.org/10.1016/S0022-5096(97)00042-2) implemented using the DGD framework to model in-plane (1-2) kinking.
-The model is described in detail in [Bergan et al. 2018](https://arc.aiaa.org/doi/10.2514/6.2018-1221) and Bergan and Jackson 2018.
+The model is described in detail in [Bergan et al. 2018](https://arc.aiaa.org/doi/10.2514/6.2018-1221) and [Bergan and Jackson 2018](http://dpi-proceedings.com/index.php/asc33/article/view/26003).
 The model accounts for fiber kinking due to shear instability by considering an initial fiber misalignment, nonlinear shear stress-strain behavior via Ramberg-Osgood, and geometric nonlinearity.
+Fiber failure can be introduced by specifying a critical fiber rotation angle.

 The required material properties are: XC, YC, wkb, alpha0, alpha_PL, and n_PL.
 The [feature flag](#controlling-which-features-are-enabled) for fiber compression should be set to '3' to activate this model feature.
-This feature requires all 26 state variables to be defined and initialized.
+This feature requires 26 state variables to be defined and initialized.
 The relevant state variables are:
 - `CDM_phi0`: initial fiber misalignment (radians).
 - `CDM_gamma`: rotation of the fibers due to loading (radians).
 The current fiber misalignment is `CDM_phi0 + CDM_gamma`.
 - `CDM_FIfC`: failure index for fiber kinking (0 to 1).
 The calculation for this failure index is simplistic and is accurate for unconstrained elements.
 It is possible for cases to arise where `CDM_FIfC = 1` but the element is not kinked.
 A better definition of the failure index for fiber kinking is needed.
 Interpret the value of `CDM_FIfC` with caution.